 Spaces within parking courts are too often not used and are often perceived as dangerous and insecure.
-Where parking courts are unavoidable they should be for small groups of dwellings and designed carefully, with connections to adjoining streets and places and be overlooked with direct access to/from the surrounding dwellings and have adequate lighting (dusk to dawn energy efficient lighting to appropriate levels that minimise light pollution).
-Bollard-type lighting is not usually recommended due to experience with maintenance, vandalism and inefficient performance.
-Boundary fencing should be designed to allow observation from dwellings over the parking spaces.
-They should be located where the demand for parking is and not located in inaccessible areas at the extremity of the development.
-Wheelie bin storage should be accessible and convenient enough to discourage bins being left in parking spaces.
+Where parking courts are unavoidable, they should be for small groups of dwellings and designed carefully, with connections to adjoining streets and places and be overlooked with direct access to/from the surrounding dwellings and have adequate lighting (dusk to dawn energy efficient lighting to appropriate levels that minimise light pollution).